-You don’t need any qualifications to be eligible for the CISA exam.
-However, in order to obtain the CISA certification, candidates must fulfill the working experience requirements.
+However, you don’t need any qualifications to be eligible for the CISA exam.
+However, in order to obtain the CISA certification, you must fulfill the working experience requirements.
 CISA certification requires you pass the CISA exam AND meet all of the work requirements.
 As long as all conditions are met, you can apply for CISA certification.

 You can take the exam first and accumulate the experience later, but bear in mind that the certification cannot be completed without the work verification.
 So, let’s look into this a bit more.

-In order to obtain the certificate, ISACA requires at least 5 years of experience in:
+In order to obtain your CISA certificate, ISACA requires at least 5 years of experience in:

 1. The following work experience can substitute 1 year of the above: